 The X930C uses Dynamic Edge-Lit LED backlighting with local dimming for increased picture contrast and black level reproduction.

-To improve picture performance for the 930C, Sony has introduced an all new processing engine – the X1.
+To improve picture performance for the 930C, Sony has introduced an all-new processing engine – the X1.
 This new processor improves on color accuracy, contrast and clarity of standard HD and UHD video.
 This new processor also allows for better 4K upscaling implemented by Sony’s X-Reality Pro Picture Engine.
-This display produces very good upscaling of all non UHD video content to near 4K quality.
+This display produces very good upscaling with all non-UHD video content to near 4K quality.